-Grow impatiens flowers in well-drained soil enriched by humus.
+Grow impatiens flowers in well-drained soil enriched with hummus.
 Although they can, with sufficient water, be grown in partial sun in northerly regions, their great virtue is that they thrive in the shade.
-In fact, they're among the relatively few readily-available, inexpensive flowering plants that will put on a great floral display even when grown in full shade.
+In fact, they're among the relatively few readily available, inexpensive flowering plants that will put on a great floral display even when grown in full shade.

-If they start looking leggy late in the summer, introduce them to a pair of scissors, as trimming off the top third of their vegetation will not only promote the emergence of new blooms but also improve the overall appearance of the plants.
-One possible cause for legginess is over-fertilization.
+If your impatiens plants start looking leggy late in the summer, use scissors to trim off the top third of their vegetation.
+This will promote the emergence of new blooms and improve the overall appearance of the plants.
+One possible cause of legginess is over-fertilization.
 This plant does not need to be fertilized very much; if you do wish to give it a boost, a slow-release fertilizer (applied at planting time in late spring or early summer) is best.

 A relatively recent hybrid put out by the folks at Sakata, going by the brand name, SunPatiens®, is said to be suitable for both full sun and partial shade.
 Suzanne Klick at the University of Maryland Extension states that SunPatiens® is resistant to impatiens downy mildew.